Affiliate links on Android Authority may earn us a commission. Learn more.

 Google at least put up a notice in the distribution chart’s usual location telling us to find platform version information in Android Studio.
 We don’t officially know why Google has taken this route, but it kind of makes sense.
 These numbers are really only useful for developers, so making Android Studio the go-to location to see version distribution isn’t too crazy.

 The chart’s distribution numbers also were never quite where Google wanted them to be.
-Older Android versions like Marshmallow still make up more than 15% of the market share.
+Newer Android versions like Marshmallow still make up more than 15% of the market share.
 Apple even used the chart to argue that iOS devices were more up to date than their Android competitors, even if it wasn’t a fair comparison.
 Many Android devices fill various niches that iOS handsets don’t or can’t, so not every Android smartphone needs the latest and greatest software.

 9to5Google jumped into Android Studio to check out the situation more in-depth.
 The distribution numbers Google provides developers show cumulative distribution percentages.
 This lets devs know what percentage of global Android users they will lose with every newer Android version if they support an older one.
 This type of information is more practical than a simple pie chart.